Yamamoto Lab@BCM

 Shinya Yamamoto, DVM, PhD

-Assistant Professor, Departments of Molecular & Human Genetics and Neuroscience,
+Associate Professor, Departments of Molecular & Human Genetics and Neuroscience,

 Baylor College of Medicine (BCM)